timdoege/nativescript-local-notifications/native-src/ios/README.md

 # Local Notifications Plugin library for NativeScript iOS apps

-This is the native iOS for the Telerik NativeScript Local Notifications plugin.
+This is the native iOS for the NativeScript Local Notifications plugin.
 Not really useful for usage outside this plugin.

 ## Building the framework